 Before the 2011 Commission proposal was drawn up, a broad consultation exercise took place with the Member States, other Union institutions and the public.
-Following the 2003 study, on 17 July 2006 the Commission published a Green Paper on conflict of laws in matters concerning matrimonial property regimes 10, including the question of jurisdiction and mutual recognition, that launched wide-ranging consultations on the subject.
+Following the 2003 study, on 17 July 2006 the Commission published a Green Paper on conflict of laws in matters concerning matrimonial property regimes, including the question of jurisdiction and mutual recognition10, and launched wide-ranging consultations on the subject.
 A group of experts, PRM/III, was set up by the Commission to draw up the proposal.
 The group was composed of experts representing the range of professions concerned and the different European legal traditions; it met five times between 2008 and 2010.
 The Commission also held a public hearing on 28 September 2009 involving some hundred participants.
-The debates confirmed the need for an EU instrument in this area that covered in particular applicable law, jurisdiction and the recognition and enforcement of decisions.
+The debates confirmed the need for an EU instrument for matrimonial property regimes that covered in particular applicable law, jurisdiction and the recognition and enforcement of decisions.
 A meeting with national experts was held on 23 March 2010 to discuss the thrust of the proposal being drafted.
-Finally, the Commission conducted a joint impact study on the proposals for regulations on the property consequences of registered partnerships and matrimonial property regimes.
+Finally, the Commission conducted a joint impact study on the proposals for regulations on matrimonial property regimes and the property consequences of registered partnerships.